Sorry she can't answer any more questions!

 I’m a student funded by the Leverhulme Trust

-Favourite thing to do in science I love talking to people about what I do and why I think it is interesting.
+Favourite thing to do in my job I love talking to people about what I do and why I think it is interesting.
 Especially why spiders are awesome!

 I work with the biological material silk, working with the animals that produce it and testing the material using engineering methods (such as shooting the silk).